- North Indian Cooking....By Geeta Seth

 portion between your palms in to a smooth ball or over the rolling board roll

 them in circular motion and make smooth and round balls.
-(Make about 8 to
+The balls should

 portion between your palms in to a smooth ball or over the rolling board roll

 them in circular motion and make smooth and round balls.
-(Make about 8 to
+The balls should

 Directions for frying and making the Kala Jamun: